 7. Write on Lined Paper or Use a Template

-Writing nice, even words are a big shortcut to neat handwriting!
+Writing nice, balanced words are a big shortcut to neat handwriting!
 If you want to write a letter to someone, you can put a piece of notebook paper under printer paper.
 More than likely, you’ll be able to see the notebook paper lines through the printer paper, and you can use those lines as guidelines for even writing.
 Or, if you don’t mind the lines, you can write someone a letter directly on notebook paper.

 This point reminds me of another tip: always use a “padding” piece of paper.
 No matter what piece of paper you’re writing on, it should always have another piece of paper under it.
 For some reason, the slightly cushier surface provided by two pieces of paper makes it easier for all pens to write!